InnovationLadders/SkyProperties/README.md

 Theme preference is saved in localStorage and applied automatically on subsequent visits.

+## Cloud Functions & Backend

+The application includes Firebase Cloud Functions for admin operations:

+### Available Endpoints

+**User Management** (`/userManagement`)
+- `POST /create-admin` - Create new admin users
+- `POST /update-user-role` - Update user roles
+- `DELETE /delete-user/:userId` - Delete users
+- `GET /users` - List all users with filtering

+**Analytics** (`/analytics`)
+- `GET /system-stats` - Get system-wide statistics
+- `GET /revenue-report` - Generate revenue reports

+All endpoints require Firebase Authentication tokens.

 ## Important Notes

+- **Firebase Configured**: All Firebase services are set up and ready to use
+- **Security Rules**: Firestore and Storage rules are configured for production
+- **Admin SDK**: Backend functions use Firebase Admin SDK for privileged operations
-- **No Dummy Data**: The application starts with empty collections.
-Use the admin panel to add data.
+- **No Dummy Data**: The application starts with empty collections
-- **Firebase Only**: This project uses Firebase exclusively - no Supabase or other databases.
-- **API Keys Required**: You must add your Firebase API key and App ID before the app will work.
-- **Admin Creation**: The first user must be manually set as admin in Firebase Console (Firestore > users collection > set role: "admin").
+- **Admin Creation**: First user must be set as admin in Firebase Console

 ## Creating Your First Admin User